 Based on the sayings of the elders here, It was the resting place of the kings and emperors.
 Although there is no structure at present in Ranikot, remnants of old bricks are found.
 Due to the lack of protection of some of these old relics, the area is now turning into ruins.

 Local experts say, ‘In the past, a lot of bricks of the palace were found here.
-But, when you take the bricks to build a house, only a small amount of bricks are found now. ‘ Looking at the Kathmandu Valley from the Durbar area, it looks very picturesque. ‘
+But, Due to lack of Protection , only a small amount of bricks are found now. ‘ Looking at the Kathmandu Valley from the Durbar area, it looks very picturesque. ‘

 It is considered to be suitable for viewing the snow range including Kathmandu Valley.
 As there is a paved road to Ranikot, the number of domestic tourists has increased.
 This area is famous for hiking.